mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 To test the system preference feature, follow the guide on [emulating the CSS media feature `prefers-color-scheme`](https://developer.chrome.com/docs/devtools/rendering/emulate-css#emulate_css_media_feature_prefers-color-scheme).
 :::

-### Manual implementation
+### Accessing media prefers-color-scheme

 You can make use of this preference with the [`useMediaQuery`](/material-ui/react-use-media-query/) hook and the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.

-The following demo shows how to enable dark mode automatically by checking for the user's preference in their OS or browser settings:
+The following demo shows how to check the user's preference in their OS or browser settings:

 ```jsx
 import * as React from 'react';